Documentary collections and documentary credits

 International trade with tailor-made risk mitigation.

-Companies who build relationships of trade abroad often look for ways to mitigate the risks of international transactions.
+Companies who build relationships of foreign trade often look for ways to mitigate the risks of international transactions.
 And that is precisely where ING Trade Finance Services can help.

 Documentary credit and documentary collections minimise your risks